SCohenLab/infer-subc/README.md

 🚧 *In a future verions, this notebook will also include quality checks for assumptions made during quantification (i.e., only one nucleus and ER per cell, etc.).*

+> ### Segmentation output formatting:
+>
+> Segmentation outputs from the Napari plugin during batch processing or the notebooks will be saved as ".tiff" files.
+All organelle segmentations will include a single channel.
+The "masks" (e.g., cell, cytoplasm, nucleus) from the Napari plugin will stacked into a multichannel image.

 ## Organelle Quantification 🧮📐

 After each of the organelles of interest are segmented, single or multi-organelle analysis can be carried out using Jupyter Notebook-based pipeline(s).
 Each of the following analysis types are modular and can be used in combination or separately.